-The Company's estimate of volatility is based on the Company's trading history and other companies in the industry.
-For grants made after December 31, 2009, the Company's estimate of volatility was weighted 75% and 25% between the Company's trading history and other companies in the industry, respectively.
+For grants made before December 31, 2010 the Company's estimate of volatility was weighted between the Company's trading history and other companies in the industry.
+Beginning January 1, 2011 the Company's estimate of volatility is based solely on the Company's trading history.
 The risk-free interest rate assumption is based upon the U.S. treasury yield curve at the time of grant for the expected option life.
 The simplified method is utilized in determining the expected life of the option.
+The Company uses this method because it does not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term due to the limited period of time its equity shares have been publicly traded.